Join_list

 Q – How do I sign up?

 A – First, please feel free to call or email us if you have any questions about our offerings or Spanish in Waterbury Center.
-Signing up is easy.
-You can do it all online or if you prefer, simply print and fill out the registration form and mail it to us with your check [click here for How to Register].
+Signing up is easy; you can do it all online [How to Register].
 If you are signing up for a class, we encourage you to enroll early as classes do fill up.
 Your payment reserves your place in class.

 Q – Can I enroll online and pay with my credit card?